 1. Send an Email to New Hires

-Send a detailed email to your new hires where you highlight everything they need to know about their job responsibilities and the company’s culture.
+Send a detailed email to your new hires where you highlight everything they need to know about their job responsibilities, the company’s culture, and the onboarding checklist.
 Furthermore, point out the contact person in case they need help with anything.

 2. Send an Email to Existing Employees